Margarita215729/truck-repair-assistant/.github/instructions/Track Repair Assistant.instructions.md

 - Return narration, comments, partials, or console logs
 - Break the build
 - Write anything except final working code unless asked

-The project is open source, so you can view and edit the `.env` file.
-The project already in production, so you should code with that in mind.
-I give you full access to the terminal, so you can auto-run any commands you need.